webhintio/hint/packages/connector-puppeteer/README.md

   if it does not find one.
 Keep in mind that not all browsers are available in all platforms and that you need to **manually install the browser**.
+* `headless (boolean)`: Indicates if the browser should run in headless mode or not.
+It is `true` by default when running on CI or in WSL, `false` otherwise.
 * `ignoreHTTPSError (boolean)`: Indicates if errors with certificates should be ignored.
 Use this when checking self-signed certificates.
   It is `false` by default.